 As the pandemic proceeded to draw out, the public became more educated about the threats and hackers changed course.
 With layoffs skyrocketing and surviving employees working from home in never before seen numbers, hackers pounced on the opportunity to exploit a workforce in flux.

-Phishing trends during the second half of the year ranged from fake internal emails touting new health benefits to run-of-the-mill, password reset emails that exploited the physical gulf between employees and the IT department.
+Phishing trends during the second half of the year, phishing examples ranged from fake internal emails touting new health benefits to run-of-the-mill, password reset emails that exploited the physical gulf between employees and the IT department.

 Regardless of the theme, it’s clear that COVID-19 phishing is far from over.
 As the world drifts in and out of lockdown mode and businesses struggle to keep afloat, hackers will continue to adjust their methods to find a way to exploit the situation.